 I have a friend who says politics are her favorite sport.
 It’s election year; that’s like Super Bowl Season for politics.
-For the second election year in a row, I will not be voting for president.
-My vote doesn’t count.
-And yours probably doesn’t either.

 The Founding Fathers established the Electoral College in 1787 as a way to elect the President and Vice President.
 It assigns states votes based on population.
 A state gets one vote for every congressional representative.